embeddedt/playit-docker/README.md

 This is intended to be used by server admins already using a Dockerized Minecraft server.
 Most casual users are probably better off running the playit agent directly.

-## Usage with Docker Compose and [docker-minecraft-server](https://github.com/itzg/docker-minecraft-server)
+## Example usage with Docker Compose and [docker-minecraft-server](https://github.com/itzg/docker-minecraft-server)

 1. Create `docker-compose.yml` with the following contents: